kangashley/backtrack/README.md

   - #TODO: Connect data from `server.js` to `client.js`.
 Prepare .zip of source code.
 Export project from Glitch to GitHub (there's a button for this!).
 Add contributor guide to documentation.

 _December 1_
   - Ashley: Considering a design in which you can search for a track on a left panel, then see a stack of audio feature visualizations on the right.
 Exploring meaningful visuals (ex: 💃🏽🕺🏽 emoji, [humaaans](https://www.humaaans.com/) in .png), animation patterns (ex: waves), and color schemes for each audio feature.
-Defining how an audio feature value determines the "intensity" of the animation.
 Refactoring server.js using async/await so we can actually see the API data (in JSON) in the console when looking up and selecting a track!
+ -Jazmin: Began trying to deifine how the values given by the Spotify API would translate to annimations.
+Decided to multuply values by 10 to get an accurate speed.
+Talked about color schemes and began talking about different animations to accuretly represent values from API in a visual setting.

 _November 15_
   - Ashley: Working over at [Backtrack on Glitch](https://backtrack.glitch.me/).
 Thinking about how the movement of a visual form can be determined by a range based on an audio feature value.
 Bringing in [p5.js script](https://p5js.org/download/).
 Exploring [song credits info](https://www.discogs.com/help/creditslist) thanks to [Discogs API](https://www.discogs.com/developers/#page:database,header:database-artist) and fetching multiple APIs using async and await in JavaScript.
+  -Jazmin: Finished working on bouncing ball animation with P5js.
+Worked with one main panel.
+Tried to make random directions but was unsuccessful.
+TODO: Add diffrerent panels above main panels to allow seperation of info from Spotify API.

 _November 8_
   - Ashley: Studying audio features "danceability", "energy", and "valence" from Spotify Web API's [Get Audio Features for a Track](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/).
 Navigating authorization stuff in Spotify.
 Looking into "remixing" a project in Glitch that sets up Spotify API requests with NodeJS.